Todd J. Arnedt, Ph.D.

 Rebecca M.Cunningham, M.D.

-Luke W. Hyde, PhD. is an Associate Professor in the Psychology Department, with appointments in the Addiction Center, Institute for Social Research, and Center for Human Growth and Development.
-His work focuses on the elucidating the development of antisocial behavior and substance use using an array of tools including neuroimaging, molecular and behavior genetics, longitudinal studies with observational measures of parenting and neighborhoods, and sophisticated quantitative approaches.
+Dr. Luck Hyde's work focuses on elucidating the development of antisocial behavior and substance use using an array of tools including neuroimaging, molecular and behavior genetics, longitudinal studies with observational measures of parenting and neighborhoods, and sophisticated quantitative approaches.
 He is PI on an R01 (NICHD), UH3 (NIMH) and 2 foundation grants that fund the MTwiNS study – a cohort of 500 adolescent twin pairs followed since middle-childhood who are participating in neuroimaging and other assays twice across adolescence to identify the social (neighborhood, parenting) and physical (toxicants) risk factors that promote antisocial behavior via altered brain structure and function, as well as factors that promote resilience (via epigenetic mechanisms).

 Dr. Hyde is also co-director and Co-I on two R01s (NIMH, NIMHD) that fund the Study of Adolescent Neural Development, a longitudinal study of 250 adolescents, that examines the impacts of poverty-related stressors on brain and behavioral development.
 Both of these studies provide ample data for trainees.
 Additionally, he is Co-I on the ABCD and ABCD-SD study UM sites in collaboration with other Addiction Center faculty (Heitzig, Hicks, Sripada).
-Despite receiving his PhD only 7 years ago, he is a member of three Editorial Boards, has sat on an NIH Study Section (PDRP), and has been the recipient of six early career awards across developmental and clinical psychology, neuroscience, and psychopathy professional organizations.
-Dr. Hyde has previously mentored multiple postdoctoral fellows on T32 training programs including one postdoc on this T32 who is now an Assistant Professor (tenure track) in Psychology at the University of Pennsylvania (Dr. Waller).
-He was also trained on a T32 grant and is thus well-positioned to mentor students via this mechanism.
+He is a member of several Editorial Boards, has sat on an NIH Study Section (PDRP), and has been the recipient of six early career awards across developmental and clinical psychology, neuroscience, and psychopathy professional organizations.
+Dr. Hyde has previously mentored multiple postdoctoral fellows on T32 training programs including one postdoc on this T-32.
+He was also trained on a T-32 grant and is thus well-positioned to mentor students via this mechanism.

 Sean E. McCabe, MSW, Ph.D.

-Dr. Sean Esteban McCabe is a Professor and Co-Director of the University of Michigan Center for the Study of Drugs, Alcohol, Smoking and Health at the UM School of Nursing and a Research Professor and Research Faculty Chair at the University of Michigan Institute for Research on Women and Gender.
-He is a faculty member on three NIH-funded T32 training grants including “Multidisciplinary Alcoholism Research Training Program” (Blow, PI), “Postdoctoral Training in the Biology of Drug Abuse” (Traynor, PI), based in the Department of Pharmacology and “Complexity: Innovations in Promoting Health and Safety” (Titler, PI), based in the School of Nursing.
+Dr. Sean Esteban McCabe is a faculty member on three NIH-funded T-32 training grants including “Multidisciplinary Alcoholism Research Training Program” (Blow, PI), “Postdoctoral Training in the Biology of Drug Abuse” (Traynor, PI), based in the Department of Pharmacology and “Complexity: Innovations in Promoting Health and Safety” (Titler, PI), based in the School of Nursing.

 Dr. McCabe has active NIH-funding to study “Trajectories of Nonmedical Prescription Drug Misuse” (R01 DA031160; 2019-22), “Sexual Orientation, Discrimination, and Health Disparities in DSM-5 Alcohol Use Disorders” (R01 AA025684; 2018-2022), “E-Cigarette Use and Longitudinal Changes in Cigarette Smoking and Health” (R01 CA203809; 2016-2020), and “Health, Stress, and Tobacco Use Disparities among Sexual Minority Populations” (R01 CA212517; 2017-2021).